UAEDrops

 Singapore2.53.5%

 Gross rental yields.
 Actual returns depend on occupancy, management fees, and property condition.
+Comparison-city ranges sourced from published market reports: Bayut market data, PropertyFinder research.

 05